noisecode3/ra-plugins/README.md

 This is a work in progress!

 ## Moog filter
-This is a classic filter.
-It can be used to boost frequencies with the resonance knob and wet knob to blend it in and more like a low pass or base boost filter with only the wet and frequency knob.
+This is a low-pass filter with resonance that boost at cut off frequency.

 # Prepare
 You need to have mesa headers and basic build tools from you're distribution. make install will install in you home folder, in the future I will make root installation.